UCI-GDIM31/class-activities-vjant118/README.md

 28. An if statement saying that if the player is grounded and presses space, they jump
 32. Updates the member variable _isGrounded to be false

+The Cat and SoccerBall objects use RigidBody because they are in motion.
+The Goal uses isTrigger because it checks if the ball overlaps to score a goal.

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727